laurenivey11/ReadME_gen/README.md

     ## License

-    This project is licensed under the None License - see the LICENSE.md file for details
+    This project is licensed under the BSD 3 License - see the LICENSE.md file for details